 An intersex person is born with a mix of female and male anatomy.
 “The chromosomes may not align with typical male or female sex organs and structures, or the sex organs and structures may fall somewhere in between typical male and female presentations,” Beck explains.
 Intersex people (once referred to as hermaphrodites—a term that is no longer acceptable because it stigmatizes people with intersex and their families) “fall somewhere in between the poles of female and male, through genetic or hormonal differences in development,” she said.

 Intersex individuals exist on a spectrum of sex and may have internal and/or external biological characteristics of sex.
-Approximately 1.7% of people—1 in 2000 babies—is born intersex (relatively common when compared to 0.3% chance of having identical twins).
+It is estimated that 1.7% of people are born intersex, which is relatively common when compared to 0.3% chance of having identical twins (percentage is based on a systematic review of medical literature).
 However, many societies do not talk about intersex people.
 This may be because, culturally and historically, societies have held a binary view of sex (the purple and yellow intersex flag visually represents ambiguity, since it leaves off the standard plus and arrow signs that indicate female and male).

 Beck is one of 2600+ scientists who signed an open letter opposing the current administration’s gender definition proposal, which seeks to legally define gender as either male or female.
 The scientists’ letter states, “The relationship between sex chromosomes, genitalia, and gender identity is complex, and not fully understood.
 There are no genetic tests that can unambiguously determine gender, or even sex.”